phanuphun/flask-supabase/README.md

 # Flask Sample Web API with Supabase
+this project created to practice using python building Restful API and try to use supabase

 ## Setup and Installation
 - Create `.env` file ypur root directory , Then set environment variables
+  - Note : This project does not use RLS. if you want to use it for auth , you can config supabase connection in `/app/config/supabase_client.py`)
 ```shell
 SUPABASE_URL = '---YOUR_SUPABASE_URL---'
 SUPABASE_KEY = '---YOUR_SUPABASE_API_KEY---'